Thomas-Rauter/Navigating-Machine-Learning-Projects/README.md

-# Decision-Making in Machine Learning Projects
+# Navigating Machine Learning Projects

 **A field manual for making smarter decisions in real-world machine learning workflows.**
 Written by Thomas Rauter.